 I think most of my students describe my style as positive, encouraging, determined and methodical.
 My style is based on actual experience in the real business of acting in film and television, and what it requires of today’s actors.
 It has changed significantly in the last few years—it is more transactional, and much faster-moving, which means only actors who know how to navigate current audition and on-set situations will thrive.
 My style is not theoretical, it is empirical.

-What would you most like people to know about your On-Camera Audition and Performance Technique Class at SCR?
+What would you most like people to know about your Acting for the Camera class at SCR?

 That this is a serious approach to working in today’s industry.
 As such, it prepares actors for working with a camera in whatever way they would like to pursue.
 Even if an actor is looking to perform recreationally in smaller productions, my class will give them the tools they need to succeed in auditioning and working on set.
 Oh, and that every single actor has the technology in their pocket to launch their career.